lnxpy/pyaction/docs/index.md

 The Python version that you want to use in your action.
 Both Python3.X and Python2.X are supported.

 #### `include_dependencies`
 Answer `y` if your action has some additional dependencies.
-This option creates a `requirements.txt` file and adds a new Dockerfile layer before your action execution whereas it ensures that all your dependencies are installed.
+This option creates a `requirements.txt` file and adds a new Dockerfile layer before your action execution whereas it ensures that all your action dependencies are installed.

+#### `include_cicd_testing`
+Creats a `.github/workflows/test.yml` basic configuration for self-testing your action.